 The vaccines may not prevent the virus but will protect against serious illness.

 As vaccines for coronavirus disease 2019 (COVID-19) become available, you might be hearing stories of a small number of people who were vaccinated and still tested positive for the virus.
-This happened to a congressman from Massachusetts who had received both doses.
+This happened to a congressman from Massachusetts.

 Fear not: This doesn’t mean the vaccines don’t work.
 Their job is to prevent serious illness and death, not mild or moderate cases.
 COVID-19 vaccines are an important step in helping end the pandemic.
 We are all ready to be able to hug loved ones, celebrate milestones and travel more freely.